 - Early exhibits: Initially are not scheduled for the same month each year.
 Put on hold when construction begins on the Library’s expansion, the exhibits are afterward rescheduled to March and the maximum size limitation for entries is removed.

 - FOCUS ’07: The Youth division is introduced in memory of Lenwood Freas, a visionary former Wilton Arts Council officer who traced his start in the arts back to a community art show in his youth.

 - FOCUS ‘08: The professional-vs-amateur distinction is eliminated; the March snowstorms of 2006 and 2007 trigger the move to an April 2008 time slot.

 - FOCUS’ 09: The Judges’ Wall is introduced to exhibit the style of each judge’s work.

 - FOCUS ‘11: The tradition begins of inviting the prior year’s Best of Show winning photographer to be on the judges’ panel.

 - FOCUS ‘14: The exhibit returns to March due to recurrent scheduling conflicts in April.

 - FOCUS ’17: Photographer Sandy Gennrich is awarded Best of Show for the second time, a singular accomplishment in Focus history; her first win was in Focus ‘14.

-- FOCUS ’19: With this exhibit, the Focus exhibits have shown a total of 4,421 photographic works taken by area photographers.
-And a singular new accomplishment in Focus history is recorded: the top two awards of Focus ’19 – Best of Show and First Prize (Adult Division) – are each awarded to the (two discrete) works of one person, photographer Jacqueline Etling.
+- FOCUS ’19: With this exhibit, total entries displayed reach 4,421 photographic works by area photographers.
+And a singular new accomplishment in Focus history is recorded: the top two awards – Best of Show and First Prize (Adult Division) – are each awarded to the (two discrete) works of one person, photographer Jacqueline Etling.